 - for fried rice

-- or a sweet custard for Liu sha bao
+- sweet custard for Liu sha bao

 The salted egg whites can be: